 Emergency Preparedness involves all sectors of the community.
 It is important to understand that you are responsible for the preparedness of yourself and your family.
 The better each individual and family is prepared for an emergency, the better the whole community will be able to respond and recover.

 Without question, the best protection against natural and man-made disasters for you and your family is to become familiar with the tools and resources required to sustain your family in the event of a major disaster.
-The following actions are suggested as initial steps toward disaster preparedness, before any disaster occurs:

 - Stock Supplies: Expect that you won’t get to the grocery store or pharmacy for two weeks.